 At least by the current definition, high functioning anxiety fails to meet all the criteria of a mental disorder.

 However, the symptoms of high functioning anxiety are very similar to the most common anxiety disorder, general anxiety disorder (GAD).

 GAD is defined as excessive worry that is difficult to control and is not attributable to other substances or physical or mental disorders.

-Also, to be diagnosed with GAD, you must regularly experience three or more of the following symptoms for the past six months — restlessness, fatigue, difficulty concentrating, irritability, muscle tension, and sleep disturbance.
-(3)
+Also, to be diagnosed with GAD, you must regularly experience three or more of the following symptoms for the past six months:

 To be diagnosed with an anxiety disorder, your anxiety must also significantly interfere with your ability to function at work or school or in relationships.

-This is where high functioning anxiety deviates from these criteria.
+This is where high functioning anxiety deviates from the criteria of a mental disorder.

 People with high functioning anxiety are successful and motivated.

 They use their desire to achieve more as a way to manage their fears.

 Some experts believe that people with high functioning anxiety have an anxiety disorder that has not yet been diagnosed.